royalwcheese55/python-project/session-15-graphql/homework.md

 ## Concept Questions

 - What is GraphQL and how does it differ from REST?
 What problems does it solve?
+GraphQL is a flexible query language that lets clients request the data they need from a single endpoint, solving REST’s problems of over-fetching, under-fetching, and multiple roundtrips.

-- What is the N+1 query problem in GraphQL and how can it be resolved?
+- What is the N+1 query problem in GraphQL and how can it be resolved? happens when GraphQL fetches a list with one query and then issues a separate query for each item in that list.
+This causes performance issues. we use dataloader to solve it.

 - Describe the difference between nullable and non-nullable fields in GraphQL.
-How do you denote them in the schema?
+How do you denote them in the schema? nullable field: is a default in graphql, all field can be null. non nullable: must always return a value, if not then error. it is for data consistency.

 - What is the DataLoader pattern and why is it important for GraphQL performance?
+Batching many similar data-fetch requests into a single query Caching results during a request to avoid duplicate DB lookups it prevent n+1 query, improve performance.

-- What are GraphQL fragments and when would you use them?
+- What are GraphQL fragments and when would you use them? is a reusable selection of fields that you can include in multiple queries. use case: multiple query request in same field, long query or repetitive

 - How would you implement pagination in a Python GraphQL API?
+Python resolver using either offset/limit (simpler, good for small/medium lists) or cursor-based pagination, return metadata like hasNextPage and endCursor.

-- How do you handle errors and exceptions in GraphQL resolvers?
+- How do you handle errors and exceptions in GraphQL resolvers? throw errors in resolvers, letting GraphQL return partial data plus an errors array; I use structured errors (GraphQLError with extensions) for business cases

 ## Coding Challenge: